hxz393/ConfigCenterComparer/doc/README_EN.md

 - **Group**: In Apollo, it's the "Namespace", usually the private namespace is called "application".
 In Nacos, the field is "Group".
 - **Key**: In Apollo, it's "Key".
 In Nacos, it's extracted from "Configuration Content", formatted the same as in Apollo.
 - **Value**: By default, divided into four columns for different environments, with the environment names as headers.
 In Apollo, it's "Value".
 In Nacos, it's extracted from "Configuration Content".
-- **Modification Time**: By default hidden.
+- **Modified Time**: By default hidden.
 Divided into four columns for different environments, indicating the last modification time of the configuration in the corresponding environment.
 - **Consistency**: Divided into four statuses.
   - Fully Consistent: Indicates that all environment configuration values are exactly the same.
 Requires at least two comparison environments.
   - Partially Consistent: The production environment and preview environment values are equal, but differ from values in other environments.